survival/donation-system-web/README.md

 * unzip it and copy the `lib` folder inside of the `public/js/` folder
 * delete the `temp` directory
 * download the credentials
+* add the Heroku remotes to your local git repository
 * run `npm install` to install the node packages
 * run `bundle install` to install gems.
 * run `bundle exec rake` to run the tests.